-3.8 FORK BRACKET
+3.8.
+FORK BRACKET

-3.8.1 PERPENDICULAR FORK ALIGNMENT
+3.8.1.
+PERPENDICULAR FORK ALIGNMENT

-To ensure that the wheelchair maintains a linear trajectory and is easy to turn, it is important to keep a 90° angle between the ground and the fork stem axle.
+To maintain a linear trajectory of the wheelchair and to facilitate turning, it is important to ensure a 90° angle between the ground and the axis of the fork stem.
 To make this adjustment, follow the instructions outlined below.